 The software development industry, IT services, and the civil engineering services industry are just a few of the areas in which the UC Irvine grads find work.
 Among UC Irvine grads, the pharmaceutical manufacturing industry is a commonly chosen career field.
 Median pay for those who graduated from the UC Irvine amounts to about $68K.

 The most lucrative professionals among UC Irvine alumni are Energy Engineers; they earn a median annual salary of $86K.
 Also nearing the top of the pay scale at approximately $85K are Software Engineers.
-Software Developers wrap up the bottom of the pay scale, earning $76K.
+Relative to other positions, compensation dwindles for Software Developers; alumni in this role face average salaries of $76K.

-A Master of Science (MS), Electrical & Computer Engineering (ECE) earns UC Irvine students the most money after college (an average around $109K per year).
+With a median annual earnings of around $109K per year, former Anteaters who have a Master of Science (MS), Electrical & Computer Engineering (ECE) are the best paid among the alumni population.
 Ranking last in the compensation department are those holding a B.A. in Psychology — their annual income amounts to $36K on average.

 Benefits and Perks

-Median pay for University of California grads is $69K, making their salaries most similar to those of UC Irvine grads.
-The University of California-Riverside, the University of California-Los Angeles, and the University of California-San Diego are also similar to UC Irvine.
+University of California grads report the most similar salaries to UC Irvine alums, earning approximately $69K on average.
+Other schools similar to UC Irvine include the University of California-Riverside, the University of California-Los Angeles, and the University of California-San Diego.